Alfalfa In Your Gout Diet

 Alfalfa derived from the Arabic al-fac-facah (“father of all foods”) has been grown and consumed since 500 BC by the Chinese and Arabic people who first discovered it and is widely used as a natural home remedy to treat many ailments.
-It started becoming popular again in the 17th century and besides being grown in western Asia, it is also native in the Mediterranean region.
+For hundreds of years, alfalfa was only used to feed live stock but it started becoming popular again in the 17th century and besides being grown in western Asia, it is also native in the Mediterranean region.
 Now the US is the largest alfalfa producer in the world where the alfalfa plant was introduced in 1860 and primarily grown in California, Wisconsin and South Dakota.

 In addition, it is also available as a juice, since in Chinese medicine it is used to treat kidney and bladder stones.
 The root of alfalfa is also used in Chinese medicine that may improve urine flow, may help reduce fever and may help treat jaundice in babies.
 You can also find dehydrated alfalfa leaf which is commercially available as a weight loss supplement in the form of powders, tablets, liquid extracts and tea which is widely touted globally as a health tonic.

 Alfalfa may help control uric acid